rapidsai/docs/resources/github-actions.md

 mamba install --channel file://local_channel --channel rapidsai-nightly --channel conda-forge --channel nvidia librmm
 ```

+Note that CI artifacts can only be downloaded while connected to the NVIDIA VPN.

 ## Using Wheel CI Artifacts Locally

 RAPIDS' CI system compresses the wheels that it builds into tarballs and uploads them to [https://downloads.rapids.ai/](https://downloads.rapids.ai/).